-Everyone knows that Amazon.com makes online shopping easy.
-But before the launch of Amazon’s two primary tools for brands (Enhanced Content Pages and Amazon Stores), it didn’t offer much to businesses in the way of brand strategy, brand positioning or storytelling.
-Sure, you could list individual products for sale, but when these products were served up to potential customers, they look just like that — a list.
-Basic, bare bones, and barely any opportunity for explaining why this air fryer, or this toothpaste, or this inflatable canoe would be the best choice among so many others.
+If you were selling via Amazon four or five years ago, you probably noticed a problem – it didn’t offer much to businesses in the way of brand strategy, brand positioning or storytelling.
+You could list individual products for sale, but when these products were served up to potential customers they looked like exactly that — a list.
+Basic, bare bones, and barely any opportunity for explaining why your air fryer, or toothpaste, or inflatable canoe would be the best choice among so many others.
 The only way for a brand to distinguish its product was by lowest price or Amazon customer reviews, both of which were often decided by factors outside a brand’s immediate control.

-Now that both Enhanced Content Pages and Amazon Stores are available as brand-building tools on Amazon, you can truly make Amazon.com part of your brand strategy.
+In 2017, Amazon launched Enhanced Content Pages and Amazon Stores as brand-building tools.
 These two tools represent a significant evolution in what the Amazon platform is able to offer to brands in terms of branding and storytelling.
 Now you can do more than just sell on Amazon: You can craft an experience.

 Amazon now allows businesses to tell a deeper and more nuanced brand story that incorporates educational content, differentiates products within a brand portfolio, and communicates key product claims and marketing messages — all within a branded shopping experience that’s built on the familiar structure of the Amazon platform.